Sandhya1114/Be-Stress-Less/README.md

-this is streeless app which helps in stress releasing and make person more happy
+this is streeless app which helps in stress releasing and make person more happy it has diffrent mood